Good Omens: Plot summary

 Aziraphale and Crowley realize their mistake and begin a frantic search for the Antichrist.
 Also looking for the boy is Anathema Device, a witch who is trying to prevent the Apocalypse as predicted by her ancestor, Agnes Nutter.
 Agnes's prophecies are perfectly accurate, but many are so cryptic and specific as to be nearly useless, save to the time, place and person they're meant for.
 Anathema is joined by Newton Pulsifer, sole recruit of the Witchfinder Army (and descendent of Thou-Shall-Not-Commit-Adultery Pulsifer, the Witchfinder who burnt Agnes Nutter at the stake), who has been sent to investigate the strange phenomena around Tadfield by Sergeant Shadwell, the Army's only other member.
 Everyone, including Shadwell's medium neighbour, Madame Tracy, converges at Tadfield Military Base, where the Four Horsemen are starting a world-ending nuclear war by tampering with the computer systems.

 Amid the increasing chaos, Adam is overcome with visions of greatness and attempts to split the world between his gang.
 When his friends react with horror at what he is becoming, Adam comes to his senses and decides to stop the Apocalypse.
 He and his friends make their way to the military base and defeat three of the Four Horsemen, with Death accepting defeat and vanishing.
 A furious Satan starts to ascend to Earth, but Adam, having heard that "his father is coming", twists reality so that his human adoptive father arrives instead, then modifies everyone's memories of recent events.

 With Armageddon averted, Crowley and Aziraphale muse that this was God's plan all along and speculate that the real apocalyptic conflict will be between humanity and the combined forces of Heaven and Hell.
 Madame Tracy marries Sergeant Shadwell, effectively disbanding the Witchfinder Army.
-Anathema begins a relationship with Newton and receives a second book of Agnes's prophecies, but decides not to open it, and pass it on to their descendants.
-Finally, Adam uses his powers to evade his father's grounding and watch the circus setting up with his friends.
+Anathema begins a relationship with Newton and receives a second book of Agnes's prophecies, but decides not to open it, and burns it instead.
+Finally, Adam uses his powers to evade his father's grounding and steal a pocketful of apples from a gnarled old tree.